FAQs - General

 I applied for Help to Buy schemes recently but my application was classed as ineligible.
 Can I appeal?

-The reason for your application having been declined should have been detailed in the e-mail we sent to you.
-However, please do contact us and we will be happy to discuss your application in more detail.
+The reason for your application having been declined should have been detailed in the e-mail sent to you.
+However, please contact us on 03458 50 20 50 option 2 and we will be happy to discuss your application in more detail.

 I bought my home through one of the old schemes (HomeBuy Direct / FirstBuy).
-When do I have to start paying fees on the equity loans?
+Where do I go to find out about repaying my equity loan?

 What is the difference between being a freeholder and leaseholder?

 A freeholder owns the land that the property is built on; a leaseholder buys the right to live in a property for an agreed period of time but does not own the land the property is built on.